-Recently, pupils from St Bernadette's took part in some filming about Online Safety in partnership with Unique Voice, a local charity, and the Bristol Safeguarding Children's Board.
+Some of our pupils took part in some filming about Online Safety in partnership with Unique Voice, a local charity, and the Bristol Safeguarding Children's Board.
 These films are available on YouTube and can be found by clicking here and here.
 You can also watch them below:

 At the bottom of the page, you will find some checklists for the most common social media sites that our pupils use.
 Please feel free to download one and take a look.
 Share them with your children and try to ensure that they are following this excellent advice.